Jane Fonda Fast Facts

 April 6, 1960 - Her first film, "Tall Story," is released.

-October 10, 1968 - "Barbarella," starring Fonda and directed by her husband, Roger Vadim is released.
-The movie is now considered a cult classic.
+October 10, 1968 - "Barbarella," starring Fonda and directed by her husband Roger Vadim, is released.

-1970 - Activist work begins, first with involvement in Native American causes and progresses to what she calls her "GI Movement."
+1970 - Activist work begins, first with involvement in Native American causes and later to what she calls her "GI Movement."

-1971-1972 - "Free the Army (FTA)" an anti-war USO-type show starring Fonda, Donald Sutherland, and many others opens near Fort Bragg, North Carolina, and later toured throughout the military bases in southeast Asia.
-Fonda's name for what they were doing is, "political vaudeville."
+1971-1972 - "The FTA Show," an anti-war USO-type show starring Fonda, Donald Sutherland, and many others, opens near Fort Bragg, North Carolina, and later tours to military bases in southeast Asia.

 July 7, 1972 - Travels to North Vietnam for two weeks.
 During her visit she meets and poses for pictures with the Viet Cong at an anti-aircraft gun site.
 She also meets with American POWs and denounces "US imperialism" on Viet Cong radio.
 This trip earns her the nickname "Hanoi Jane."

-1976 - Co-founds the Campaign for Economic Democracy (CED) with husband Tom Hayden after his unsuccessful run for the US Senate.
+1976 - Co-founds the Campaign for Economic Democracy with husband Tom Hayden.

 1977-1991 - Owns and operates Laurel Springs Ranch, a performing arts summer camp for children of all socioeconomic backgrounds.

-April 9, 1979 - Wins Academy Award for Best Actress for "Coming Home."
+April 9, 1979 - Wins an Academy Award for Best Actress for "Coming Home."

-December 4, 1981 - "On Golden Pond," the only film starring both Henry and Jane Fonda, is released.
-She later receives the Academy Award Best Supporting Actress nomination for her role in the movie.
+December 4, 1981 - "On Golden Pond," the only film starring both Fonda and her father, is released.

 September 23, 1984 - Wins an Emmy for Outstanding Lead Actress in a Limited Series or a Special for "The Dollmaker."